puppetlabs/puppet-docs/source/puppet/4.3/reference/install_windows.markdown

 During installation, you will be asked for the hostname of your Puppet master server.
 This must be a \*nix node configured to act as a Puppet master.

-For standalone Puppet nodes that won't be connecting to a master, use the default hostname (`puppet`).
-You may also want to install on the command line and set the agent startup mode to `Disabled`.
+For standalone Puppet nodes that won't connect to a master, use the default hostname (`puppet`).
+You might also want to install on the command line and set the agent startup mode to `Disabled`.

 ![Puppet master hostname selection][server]